boblsturm/aimusic2020/exhibit.md

 #### D. G. Champernown "Music from EDSAC" (circa 1960)

 This string quartet arose from two computer programmes written by [David G. Champernown](https://en.wikipedia.org/wiki/D._G._Champernowne), Professor of Economics at Cambridge University, around 1960.
 One programme harmonized melodies in the style of Victorian hymns.
 Another program generated serial-style music.
-A performance and recording of the string quartet was supposedly made by Lejaren A. Hiller in the 1960s, but this has been lost. <a href="https://highnoongmt.wordpress.com/2020/10/01/music-from-edsac-circa-1960/" target="_blank">See here for more information</a>.
+A performance and recording of the string quartet was supposedly made by Lejaren A. Hiller in the 1960s, but this has been lost.

 <a href="https://www.youtube.com/watch?v=gogIM2kKB1U&list=PLT_o2wa6T9d6ZMPnYW13XS6UoqymtxzN4
 " target="_blank"><img src="http://img.youtube.com/vi/gogIM2kKB1U/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="480" border="10" /></a>

+<a href="https://highnoongmt.wordpress.com/2020/10/01/music-from-edsac-circa-1960/" target="_blank">More information</a>

 [Go to top](#selected-works)